 It’s more than ok to add some dry shampoo to your hair, as long as it has a lightweight solution, but be careful not to add too much or to use it too often.
 You will also want to make sure that you spray it onto the scalp about 30 cm away, as this will stop too much product collating in one area.
 The reason you don’t want all the dry shampoo in one location is because it can cause the scalp to become dry, leaving you with those snowflakes on your shoulder.

-As a leading salon providing a range of hair extensions from LA weave in Milton Keynes to nano ring hair extensions in Luton, we know that the type of extension you opt for will also impact the shampoo that you use.
+As a leading salon with professional and highly skilled hairdressers in Milton Keynes providing a range of hair extensions solutions, we know that the type of extension you opt for will also impact the shampoo that you use.
 It is important to make sure that you grab yourself a selection of products to help protect those luscious locks, because the better you protect them, the longer they will last!
 For a helpful guide on how to choose the perfect shampoo and conditioner for your hair extensions, you definitely want to take a look at Regal Envy’s blog!

 Now that we have covered pretty much everything you need to know about shampooing, it’s time to discuss products.
 There are so many products out there it can be a little overwhelming, right girls?
 But don’t you worry, we have pieced together some of the best shampoos for different hair types to give you a helping hand when heading over to Superdrug: